Aitaneuh/github-scraper-api/README.md

 ## Future Features

-- Enhance language detection for repositories.
 - Include additional data like issues or pull requests.
 - Support for fetching stars and forks for organizations.
+(Still not sure)

 ## Contributions